naomiyaki/kamajii/README.md

 `git clone https://gitlab.com/naomiyaki/kamajii-2020.git`
 - Hop into your terminal and cd into the directory.
 `cd kamajii-2020`
-- Install all the node dependencies
+- Install all the Node dependencies
 `npm install` or `yarn install`
 - Either bundle and run the built app with these two commands or...
 `npm run bundle` then `npm start`